SameerVers3/Feedback-Form-Automation/README.md

 # Course Feedback Form Automation

-This JavaScript script automates the process of filling out a course feedback form to save time.
+This JavaScript script serves as a Chrome extension designed to automate the process of filling out course feedback forms on our university's webpage.
+It provides various options for feedback submission.

 ## Features